KorfLab/spitfire/README.md

 mean?
 We don't need to submit jobs via `slurm`.
 Instead, we run jobs directly via the shell.
 There is 1 main advantage: jobs start immediately.
 There is also 1 main problem: other people are also using the computer.
+As a result, sharing must be cooperative.
+There are no hard rules, but rather social guidelines.

 ## ssh and scp ##

 To log in to spitfire, use `ssh`.
-In the following examples, the user is `username`.
-Switch this to whatever username you have.
+In the following examples, the user's name is `username`.
+Switch this to whatever user name you have.

 	ssh username@spitfire.genomecenter.ucdavis.edu